 Why Do The Males Carry The Young In These Animals?

-The exact reason as to why the males carry the young in these animals is not completely clear, however there are lots of theories as to why.
+The exact reason why the males carry the young in these animals is not completely clear, however there are lots of theories as to why.

 One of the reasons is that seahorse babies are very vulnerable and they often don’t survive after they are born as they are eaten by prey.